jareklupinski/watchdog-email/README.md

 Currently deployed to Heroku with the following Free Apps:
 - Heroku Redis
+- Heroku Scheduler
 - Papertrail
 - SendGrid

 2 Free Dynos are used to run the service:
 - web - handles frontend http requests
-- worker - runs on a timer to send emails
+- worker - runs on a timer to send emails (woken up by Heroku Scheduler when it idles)